ahmadalli/public-notes/docs/0040-finding-work/020-preparing-for-applying.md

 :::

 Aside from asking your network for referrals, I don't have additional suggestions.
 The more connections you have, the better your chances of obtaining a referral.

+## Finding Open Positions

+In addition to reaching out to your network, you can also look for companies that are hiring.
+You can use the following resources to find open positions:

+- Job boards like LinkedIn, Indeed, Glassdoor, etc
+- Companies that have a presence in your desired domains
+  - Companies specializing in your desired domain
+  - Companies with a presence at events within your desired domain
+  - Growing companies and startups within your desired domain
+- Public lists of companies that are hiring like [<icon icon="fa-brands fa-github" size="lg" /> this Github repo](https://github.com/komeilmehranfar/visa-sponsers-companies-for-iranians)

 ## Preparing your Resume